Rhys Adrian: Legacy

 Of Rhys Adrian's 32 radio plays, only 13 exist in the BBC archive.
 The surviving pieces were largely sourced from off-air recordings.
 Many of his television plays also no longer exist.
-In February 2010, BBC Radio 7 broadcast several of Adrian's plays to mark the twentieth anniversary of his death.
+In February 2010, BBC Radio 7 broadcast several of Adrian's plays to mark the 20th anniversary of his death.
 The plays were Evelyn, Buffet, No Charge for the Extra Service, The Clerks, Passing Through and Passing Time.